 11 – About Yourself > Biographical Info

-For more details about using this feature, refer to the “Your Profile: Tips” section below.
+For more details about this feature, see the “Your Profile: Tips” section further below.

 12 – About Yourself > Password Settings